Narendra Modi achieves great success in COVID vaccination - ExBulletin

 Sheikh Hasina reiterated that India has been an important source of COVID-19 vaccines for Bangladesh since the very start of the vaccination program.
 The Prime Minister thanked the Indian government for resuming the export of AstraZeneca COVISHIELD vaccines, hoping that the supply will continue uninterrupted in the coming days.

-It can be mentioned here that since coming to power thanks to a landslide victory, Prime Minister Narendra Modi and his party have been working tirelessly and with dedication for the development of various sectors in India including its economy as well as reducing the rate of unemployment and poverty.
-Due to his brilliant leadership qualities, Narendra Modi has already managed to make commendable progress in the socio-economic sector while also working to secure a worthy position of India in the region and in the world.
+It can be mentioned here that since coming to power thanks to a landslide victory, Prime Minister Narendra Modi and his party have been working tirelessly and with dedication for the development of various sectors in India, including its economy, as well as reducing the unemployment and poverty rate.
+Thanks to his brilliant leadership qualities, Narendra Modi has already managed to make commendable progress in the socio-economic sector while also working to secure a worthy position of India in the region and in the world.

 One of the most difficult challenges for Prime Minister Narendra Modi and his government is to fight against religious extremism, terrorism and Islamist jihad.
-According to media reports, in India, Islamic State’s Kerala cluster revealed that around 3,200 ISIS sleeper cells are operating in Kerala state alone.
+According to media reports, in India, the Islamic States of Kerala cluster revealed that around 3,200 ISIS sleeper cells are operating in the state of Kerala alone.

 Each of these cells has around 10 members, which translates into the presence of 32,000 Islamic jihadists in the state, at least 40% of whom are women.
 Many of these women were converted to Islam from other religions through narcotics jihad or grooming jihad (also known as Love Jihad and Sex Jihad).
 According to Indian authorities, members of ISIS sleeper cells travel to Tehran with accomplices and illegally enter Syrian territory.